covcom/304CEM/book/01 Intro to NodeJS.md

 		}
 ```

+### 2.5 Strings

+In common with most other programming languages, JavaScript supports strings.

-#### 2.3.5 Strings
+#### 2.5.1 Strings as Objects

 In JavaScript, all strings are objects and have a number of useful methods.
 In the `todo.js` example there is a line:
 ```javascript
 const input = String(readline.question('enter command: ')).trim()
 ```